Percedal15019/AI-Automation/README.md

 - **Retrieval**: When a user asks a question, a retriever component searches an external knowledge base (like documents, databases, or the internet) for relevant information.
 - **Augmentation**: The retrieved information is then combined with the original user prompt, creating an "augmented" prompt.
 - **Generation**: This augmented prompt is passed to an LLM, which uses both the original context and the newly retrieved data to generate a comprehensive and factually grounded response.

+The following are the images of the Fully Understanding and Reliable RAG Agent which will help you anytime:
 <br>

 <table>